17Halbe/z-push/README.md

 ## Z-Push Docker Image for tvial/docker-mailserver

-This z-push image is designed to work in lieu with the tvial/docker-mailserver (see [tomav/docker-mailserver](https://github.com/tomav/docker-mailserver) for further information.)
+This [z-push docker image](https://hub.docker.com/r/17halbe/z-push/) is designed to work in lieu with the **tvial/docker-mailserver** (see [tomav/docker-mailserver](https://github.com/tomav/docker-mailserver) for further information.)

 #### The following variables are currently used: